 Benefits of permission marketing

 Permission marketing, in its true application, provides more benefits than one might think.
 Targeting only interested groups of customers lowers marketing costs, boosts the engagement, and subsequently increases conversion rates, hence not wasting resources on those, who find their interest elsewhere, or prefer different offers.
 Besides, it also demonstrates an ethical form of marketing.
-Although it mostly helps to build lasting relationships based on trust, resulting in positive customer lifetime value.
+Thus it mostly helps to build lasting relationships based on trust, resulting in positive customer lifetime value.

 The main benefits of actively using consent management are: